-From the late 1980s to the early 1990s, the late bodycase works became increasingly hermetic, rather than making connections between the internal and external space.
-The LEARNING TO SEE series for the first time indicates the curvature of the closed eyes, which amplifies the hermeticism and internal pressure of the lead case.
-All the LEARNING TO SEE pieces (which continued in iron) attempt to connect an absolute stillness with a visible internalisation of energy.
+From the late 1980s to the early 90s, the late bodycase works became increasingly hermetic, rather than making connections between the internal and external space.
+The LEARNING TO SEE series, for the first time, indicates the curvature of the closed eyes, which amplifies the hermeticism and internal pressure of the lead case.
+All the LEARNING TO SEE pieces (which continued in iron), attempt to connect an absolute stillness with a visible internalisation of energy.

-Later on this idea about internalisation and internal pressure was translated into the two INSTRUMENTS, wall-mounted sarcophagus-like bodycases that totally abstract the body.
-The surface of the first divided into consistent horizontal bands.
-The second with four clear axes crossing at the level of the umbilical cord where an extension is terminated by a photographic lens.
+Later on, this idea about internalisation and internal pressure was translated into the two INSTRUMENTS: wall-mounted sarcophagus-like bodycases that totally abstract the body.
+The surface of the first INSTRUMENT is divided into consistent horizontal bands.
+The second has four clear axes crossing at the level of the umbilical cord, where an extension is terminated by a photographic lens.
 Here, for the first time with a pierced work, there is still a closure of internal space.
 There is an invitation too, to engage in a physical way with the internal darkness of the bodycase: the central subject of all the works, but particularly the bodycases.

-Hermeticism was extended in a very loose way with SOVEREIGN STATE, a bodycase in the position of a dethroned king or an astronaut in a spacesuit which lies on the floor with four primary orifices, the mouth, ears, the penis and the umbilical cord, connected up to 300 metres of high-pressure hose.
+Hermeticism was extended in a very loose way with SOVEREIGN STATE - a bodycase in the position of a dethroned king or an astronaut in a spacesuit - which lies on the floor with four primary orifices: the mouth, ears, the penis and the umbilical cord, connected to up to 300 metres of high-pressure hose.
 The idea is to think about the relationship of closed and open systems by treating the body as if it were a self-sufficient system, and thereby to emphasise the dependency of one body on another, and of the body on natural exchange systems.
-Lead works like SEEING and SHOWING and WELL, while leaving the orifice open, try to increase the level of suggested internal pressure by a multiplying of the skins at the point of piercing.
+Lead works like SEEING, SHOWING and WELL, while leaving the orifice open, try to increase the level of suggested internal pressure by a multiplying of the skins at the point of piercing.